Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Abstract

 \section{Abstract}

-In the spirit of the classical theory for K3 surfaces, we establish a moduli theory for families of marked K3 surfaces over smooth rational curves in the K3 period domain.
-In particular, we study the geometry of the space of such rational curves, which assumes the role of a period space for this moduli problem.
-Over an open subset containing all twistor cycles, we construct a family of such families that is a universal small deformation for every twistor family.
-Finally, small deformations of K3 twistor families are shown to induce complex-hyperk\"ahler metrics on members of the families via the original complex version of Penrose's Non-linear Graviton construction.
-This answers a question posed independently by Fels--Huckleberry--Wolf and Looijenga.
-Generalizations to higher-dimensional irreducible holomorphic-symplectic manifolds are studied throughout.
+We answer a question posed independently by Fels--Huckleberry--Wolf and Looijenga concerning the geometric meaning of small deformations of twistor cycles in the K3 period domain.
+These are shown to induce complex-hyperk\"ahler metrics on members of the families via Penrose's Non-linear Graviton construction.
+On the way to proving this result, we construct a Hausdorff fine moduli space for families of marked K3 surfaces over smooth rational curves in the K3 period domain.
+Over an open subset containing all twistor cycles we construct a family of such families, which is a universal small deformation for every twistor family.
+Whenever possible, we extend the results to higher-dimensional irreducible holomorphic-symplectic manifolds.